Aspatria: Governance

+Administrative history

+Aspatria was an ancient parish in the historic county of Cumberland.
+The parish was subdivided into four townships: Allhallows, Aspatria and Brayton, Hayton and Mealo, and Oughterside and Allerby.
+Allhallows had become a separate parish by the 18th century.
+From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
+In some cases, including Aspatria, the civil functions were exercised by each township separately rather than the parish as a whole.
+In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so the other three townships also became separate civil parishes.

+In 1892, a local government district called Aspatria was created, covering the civil parish of Aspatria and Brayton.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.
+Aspatria Urban District was abolished in 1934, with the area being reclassified as a rural parish called Aspatria within the Wigton Rural District.

+Wigton Rural District was abolished in 1974, becoming part of the borough of Allerdale in the new county of Cumbria.
+Allerdale was in turn abolished in 2023 when the new Cumberland Council was created, also taking over the functions of the abolished Cumbria County Council in the area.

 Religious worship

 Prior to the opening of the Brayton Domain Collieries the people of Aspatria had two places of worship, the long established Anglican parish church of St. Kentigern's and a non-conformist chapel of the Congregationalist persuasion, built by Sir Wilfrid Lawson, in 1826.
 The latter is now a café with dwelling behind.
 However, with the influx of new workers came a demand for new institutions.
 In 1864, the Primitive Methodists built a chapel in the lower end of Lawson Street.
 Twenty years later, to cater for their expanding congregation they built a new chapel, with adjoining manse for the minister, at the junction of Queen Street and Brayton Road, while retaining the original building for use as a Sunday school.
 In the 1980s they sold the property, which the new owner demolished and replaced with a private house.
 In 1874, a group of Bible Christians, originally from Cornwall built a chapel at the bottom of Richmond Hill.
 This is also now the site of a private house.
 The Wesleyan Methodists built their first chapel on the corner of North Road and Queen Street in 1898.
 This proved too small and was replaced by the existing building in 1921.
 Although the small numbers of Roman Catholics have had a variety of meeting places over the years, they have never built a church.